Ventnor

 Ventnor became extremely fashionable as both a health and holiday resort in the late 19th century, described as the 'English Mediterranean' and 'Mayfair by the Sea'.
 Medical advances during the early twentieth century reduced its role as a health resort and, like other British seaside resorts, its summer holiday trade suffered from the changing nature of travel during the latter part of the century.

 Its relatively sheltered location beneath the hilly chalk downland and south-facing orientation towards the English Channel produces a microclimate with more sunny days and fewer frosts than the rest of the island.
 This allows many species of subtropical plant to flourish; Ventnor Botanic Garden is particularly notable.
-Ventnor retains a strongly Victorian character, has an active arts scene, and is regaining popularity as a place to visit.